ljw1004/csharpspec/csharp/expressions.md

 param => expr
 ```

-The parameter list of an anonymous function in the form of an *anonymous-method-expression* is optional.
+The parameter list of an anonymous function in the form of an *anonymous_method_expression* is optional.
 If given, the parameters must be explicitly typed.
 If not, the anonymous function is convertible to a delegate with any parameter list not containing `out` parameters.

 A *block* body of an anonymous function is reachable (§8.1) unless the anonymous function occurs inside an unreachable statement.